emptymalei/blog/_posts/2016-10-30-is-brain-optimal-for-information-storage.md

 <figcaption>When receiving an input, the neurons at different stage have different time delay (and response magnitude).</figcaption>
 </figure>

+## Motivation from models to connection style

+Current numerical research usually starts from a specific connection pattern, It is unclear whether cortical connectivity obeys the rules postulated by these models.

 ### references
 [picture of memory engram is modified from this one](http://images.google.de/imgres?imgurl=https%3A%2F%2Fmopapersmoproblems.files.wordpress.com%2F2013%2F08%2Fthingaboutredplace.png&imgrefurl=https%3A%2F%2Fmopapersmoproblems.wordpress.com%2Fcategory%2Fspecial-blog-post%2F&h=899&w=1446&tbnid=Pvf3VgLxOqfw9M%3A&docid=8xz2O0-5qrXhKM&ei=pwkVWKraBYLxUoPhh8gJ&tbm=isch&iact=rc&uact=3&dur=331&page=1&start=18&ndsp=27&ved=0ahUKEwjqyaeU8IDQAhWCuBQKHYPwAZkQMwg-KBowGg&bih=654&biw=1517)